Song of Norway (film)

 Song of Norway is a 1970 American biographical drama musical film adaptation of the successful operetta of the same name, directed by Andrew L. Stone.

 Like the play from which it derived, the film tells of the early struggles of composer Edvard Grieg and his attempts to develop an authentic Norwegian national music.
 It stars Toralv Maurstad as Grieg and features an international cast including Florence Henderson, Christina Schollin, Robert Morley, Harry Secombe, Oskar Homolka, Edward G. Robinson, and Frank Porretta (as Rikard Nordraak).
-Filmed in Super Panavision 70 by Davis Boulton and presented in single-camera Cinerama in some countries, it was an attempt to capitalize on the success of The Sound of Music, and was the first musical in Cinerama.
+Filmed in Super Panavision 70 by Davis Boulton and presented in single-panel Cinerama in some countries, it was an attempt to capitalize on the success of The Sound of Music, and was the first musical in Cinerama.

 Plot

 Song of Norway begins with the young composer Edvard Grieg struggling to get his music noticed by other musicians or music producers in either Norway or Denmark.
 Grieg wants to write great lyrical music that represents his country.
 He gradually promotes his music with the help of composer and friend Rikard Nordraak, and cousin/wife/singer Nina Willemsun Grieg.
-During these early years (1860's), Norway was not especially looking for a composer of nationalist music based on Norwegian lyric songs.
+During these early years (1860s), Norway was not especially looking for a composer of nationalist music based on Norwegian lyric songs.
 Other composers including Smetana, Dvorak and Liszt were beginning to develop a rich tradition of romantic music using the folk tunes of their homelands.
 In the film, Grieg complains about the lack of local interest in similar music for Norway.
 An old flame (the wealthy Therese Berg) helps subsidize a series of concerts for Grieg.
-He then applies for a travel grant, and his wife Nina befriends a local pianist (Mr. Krogstad) who then writes a letter to Polish composer and pianist Franz Liszt on Grieg's behalf.
+He then applies for a travel grant, and his wife Nina befriends a local pianist (Mr. Krogstad) who then writes a letter to Hungarian composer and pianist Franz Liszt on Grieg's behalf.
 Grieg receives the grant, and leaves for Rome, while Nina remains in Norway.
 In Rome Grieg meets Norwegian playwright Henrik Ibsen and Franz Liszt.
 He holds numerous concerts and debuts his works.
 At this time Grieg also composes his famous piano concerto in A minor.
 Ibsen eventually asks Grieg to write the music for his play Peer Gynt.
 The film ends when Grieg returns home to Nina in Norway to continue his career.

 Of interest, the film correctly notes that Grieg's friend Rikard Nordraak, who dies while Grieg is away in Rome, composed the Norwegian national anthem.